linode/apl-core/README.md

 </p>

 <h4 align="center">
 Add developer- and operations-centric tools, automation and self-service on top of Kubernetes in any infrastructure or cloud.

-1 install, 1 spec, and 1 console to build, deploy, secure, expose and monitor containerized applications.
+ONE install, ONE spec, and ONE console to build, deploy, expose, secure and monitor containerized applications.
 </h4>

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/main/docs/img/otomi-console.png/?raw=true" width="100%" align="center" alt="Otomi integrated applications"></p>